 Other studies have had similar findings while using similar amounts of tart cherry powder as well.

-The other promising aspect of tart cherry juice that should have athletes interested is that it could improve sleep.
+The other promising effect of tart cherry juice that should have athletes interested is that it could improve sleep.
 And obviously improved sleep will help improve training outcomes and performance.

 This is likely due to a combination of the melatonin content of tart cherries, as well as their tryptophan and anthocyanins content.
 Both tryptophan and anthocyanins help the body to create melatonin.